Crux-xurC/auto_flake/README.md

 ## ⚖️ License

-This project is currently provided "as is".
-Please consider adding an MIT or Apache 2.0 license before public release.
+This project is licensed under the MIT License.
+See the LICENSE file for details.